Immunity and Serum Neutralization Titers for Cattle

 Photo of John C. Wenzel.

-is the Extension veterinarian in the Extension Animal Sciences and Natural Resources department at NMSU.
+John C. Wenzel is the Extension Veterinarian in the Department of Extension Animal Sciences and Natural Resources at NMSU.
 He earned his B.S. from NMSU and his DVM from Kansas State University College of Veterinary Medicine.
-His work focuses on cow/calf medicine and preventative health programs for livestock producers in southwestern New Mexico.
+His work focuses on cow/calf medicine and preventive health programs for livestock producers in southwestern New Mexico.

 To find more resources for your business, home, or family, visit the College of Agricultural, Consumer and Environmental Sciences on the World Wide Web at pubs.nmsu.edu